SLO42/tandem-codding-challenge/README.md

-# tandem-codding-challenge using node 12.18.3
+# tandem-coding-challenge using node 12.18.3
  node > 14 seems to give generic error for padLevels.

 Trivia night at the local apprenticeship application (Tandem)